-Let’s be honest buying grass-fed ghee, aka, clarified butter, can be very expensive.
-This is a must-make recipe that will save you lots of money and you know exactly what the ingredients are.
-This recipe makes 2 cups of ghee so feel free to double it if you want more and it is very easy to make.
-As long as you keep it in an airtight container the ghee will maintain for 1-2 months.
+Let’s be honest buying grass-fed ghee, aka clarified butter, can be very expensive.
+This is a must-make recipe that will save you lots of money, and you know exactly what the ingredients are.
+This recipe makes 2 cups of ghee, so feel free to double it if you want more, and it’s almost effortless to make.
+As long as you keep it in an airtight container, the ghee will maintain for 1-2 months.

 Ghee has a similar nutrient profile as butter since it is made from butter.
-The main difference is that in the process of ghee making the milk solids are burned off and no lactose/casein is present, so it usually can be easily consumed by those that are lactose intolerant or sensitive to dairy.
+The main difference is that in the process of Ghee making, the milk solids are burned off.
+No lactose/casein is present, so it usually can be easily consumed by lactose intolerant or sensitive to dairy.
 Taste-wise Ghee is nuttier than butter.
-Did you know Ghee has a high smoke point of 485°F. Basically, this means you can utilize various different cooking methods without harming the precious fats in the oil.
+Did you know Ghee has a high smoke point of 485°F?
+Basically, this means you can utilize various cooking methods without harming the oil’s precious fats.

-In the ayurvedic tradition, ghee is known for its anti-inflammatory benefits and is widely used in many dishes.
-The nutritional benefits of Ghee consist of conjugated linoleic acid (CLA), which is known to combat cancer, and butyric acid, a short-chain fatty acid (SCFAs), which serves as the main source of energy for your intestinal cells, so critical for maintaining gut health.
+Ghee is known for its anti-inflammatory benefits in the ayurvedic tradition and is widely used in many dishes.
+The nutritional benefits of Ghee consist of conjugated linoleic acid (CLA) and butyric acid (BA).
+CLA is known to combat cancer.
+BA is a short-chain fatty acid (SCFAs) that serves as the primary energy source for your intestinal cells, critical for maintaining gut health.
 Ghee also serves as a good source of fat-soluble vitamins A, D, E, K, which are essential for many bodily functions.
 Now off to the cooking process.

-After the butter starts to boil foam will form and that a good thing.
+After the butter starts to boil, the foam will form, and that a good thing.
 In the first phase, the foam will form and disappear on its own.
-During this phase make sure to stir gently and intermittently.
-The second phase consists of lowering the heat to medium or medium-low so ghee is simmering.
+During this phase, make sure to stir gently and intermittently.
+The second phase consists of lowering the heat to medium or medium-low, so ghee is simmering.
 You do not want to mix or stir much here because you want the milk solids to start settling on the bottom.

-Pour the ghee into a cup from which you can easily transfer to a jar.
+Pour the ghee into a cup from which you can quickly transfer to a jar.
 The foam on top will dissipate in a few seconds.
-If you are panicking that you messed up then worry not.
+If you are panicking that you messed up, then worry not.
 You have perfect ghee.

 - 4 sticks kerry gold butter, salted